Content tagged with: Women Peace and Security

 Film

-A short film about a participant of a Women's Peace Table in Nepal, whose husband was disappeared during that country's decade-long armed conflict.
-We support our partner Nagarik Aawaz in using Women's Peace Tables as a means to address the long-term reparative needs of conflict-affected women and to localize transitional justice in the local communities.
+A short film from 2023 about a participant of a Women's Peace Table in Nepal, whose husband was disappeared during that country's decade-long armed conflict.
+We support our partner Nagarik Aawaz in using Women's Peace Tables as a means to address the long-term reparative needs of conflict-affected women and to localise transitional justice in communities.